Stockholm County: Heraldry

 Arms granted in 1968.
 The arms for the County of Stockholm is a combination of the arms of Uppland, Södermanland and the City of Stockholm.
 When it is shown with a royal crown it represents the County Administrative Board.

 Riksdag

 The table details all Riksdag elections held in Stockholm County since the unicameral era began in 1970.
 Stockholm and the wider county have separate parliamentary constituencies.
 The latter is named after the county as a whole.

 Municipalities

 The county of Stockholm comprises 26 political municipalities (kommuner):

 Localities by population (2017)

 All 132 built-up places (tätorter) in the county are shown below.
 These refer to contiguous settlements and may straddle municipal (and occasionally county) boundaries.

 Demographics

+Population

+The current population of Stockholm county is 2,440,027.

 Foreign background

 SCB have collected statistics on backgrounds of residents since 2002.
 These tables consist of all who have two foreign-born parents or are born abroad themselves.
 The chart lists election years and the last year on record alone.